dempe/pinterest-java/CONTRIBUTING.md

 Found a bug?
 Have a suggestion?
 Feel free to send me PR or make an issue on the repo!

 ### Commits
-I base my commit message format off [THIS POST](https://chris.beams.io/posts/git-commit/).
+I base my commit messages format off [this post](https://chris.beams.io/posts/git-commit/).

 But here is an excerpt taken from that post highlighting the main points...